-The White House launched the GreenGov Challenge shortly after President Obama signed the Federal Leadership in Environmental, Energy and Economic Performance Executive Order, asking all Federal and military personnel to share ideas about how the Federal community can lead by example, green the government, and meet the goals of Order.
+The White House launched the GreenGov Challenge shortly after President Obama signed the Federal Leadership in Environmental, Energy and Economic Performance Executive Order, asking all Federal and military personnel to share ideas about how the Federal community can lead by example, green the government, and meet the goals of the Executive Order.

 The GreenGov Challenge demonstrated that the Federal community is committed to leading by example through transforming how they work in practical ways that have real results.

 The White House Council on Environmental Quality hosted the first GreenGov Symposium in October 2010 to identify opportunities around greening the Federal Government and meeting the performance goals set by President Obama in his Executive Order 13514 on Federal Leadership in Environmental, Energy, and Economic Performance.
 The three-day event included plenary presentations from CEQ Chair Nancy Sutley, Department of Energy Secretary Steven Chu, and Department of Agriculture Secretary Tom Vilsack, among others.
-Learn more about this annual event here.
+Learn more about this event here.